-7. OPERATING MODES
+OPERATING MODES

 Depending upon the use of the START signal, two completely different modes of operation can be chosen: Constant heat or Impulse.

-The choise of mode and the correct timing of the impulse sealing will be determinded by practical tests with the machine, the product, and the film.
+The choice of mode and the correct timing of the impulse sealing will be determined by practical tests with the machine, the product, and the film.

-Constant Heat
+7.1 Constant Heat

-The START signal is turned on for the duration of the machine use, and the heatseal element is constantly monitored and maintained at the pre-set temperature.
-During the sealing phases, the controller automatically compensates for the "lost" heat by increasing the current through the heatseal element.
-During pauses, only reduced current is necessary to maintain the preset temperature to offset the heat lost into the environment.
-When the jaws are open, the controller will compensate and overheating is not possible.
-The constant heat feature is usually used for speeds over 50-60 cycles/minute when the interval between seals is short and cool down time is minimal.
+The START signal is turned on for the duration of the machine use, and the heatseal element is constantly monitored and maintained at the preset temperature.
+During the sealing phases, the controller automatically compensates for the "lost" heat by adjusting the voltage supply.

+During pauses the current is reduced as far to maintain the preset temperature and offset the heat lost into the environment.
+When the jaws are open the controller will compensate and overheating is not possible.
+The constant heat mode is usually used for speeds over 50-60 cycles/minute when the interval between seals is short and cool down time is minimal.

 The advantage of this operation method is that the heatseal element must not constantly be reheated.
 Therefore the demand during the initial heating phase is not as great as during an impulse process.
-Also there is less demand upon the heatseal element (less expansion and contraction); the band remains in its expanded condition.
+Also there is less demand upon the heatseal element (less expansion and contraction) the band remains in its expanded condition.
 The disadvantage of the constant heat is the loss of controlled cool down time while the jaws hold the seal.
 When the jaws are opened in the warm status, seals tend to shrink or deform.

-Generally, when operating with constant heat, the seal is cooled immediately after jaw opening by use of cooling air or a quenching jaw.
+Generally when operating with constant heat the seal is cooled immediately after jaw opening by use of cooling air or a quenching jaw.